nuclearace/CytubeChat/README.md

 - `/reconnect` Disconnects and reconnects from the server (Useful for joining another room)
 - `/sound` Mutes the boop sound on incoming messages (Still boops if message contains your name)
 - `/login` Logs into a room
+- `/chatbuffer` limit the number of message displayed to 100